 1.5 million people live in the floodplain of the River Thames and its tributaries.
 Many more people work, visit or travel through these potentially vulnerable areas.

-The high density of the urban London means there is a rapid response to rainfall within drainage system.
-Lots of impermeable surface cover in London, such as concrete on pavements and buildings, means that rainfall runoff from the land into the drainage systems and rivers is rapidly creating a build up of water and potentially fluvial and surface water flooding.
+Such a large urban area means there is a rapid response to rainfall within drainage systems.
+Lots of impermeable surface cover in London, such as concrete on pavements and buildings, means there is a lot of rainfall runoff from the land into drainage systems and London’s rivers.
+This creates a build up of water and increase the likelihood of fluvial and surface water flooding.

 Flooding is one of the greatest risks to London in the 21st century.
 Climate change alongside urban growth in the capital will increase the risk of flooding in the future.
 Therefore flood defences need to be improved and management strategies put in place to prevent the city from becoming immersed in flood water in years to come.

 As london is a leading global city with strengths in the arts, entertainment, fashion, finance, healthcare, media, research and transport, the effects of flooding would have a national and international impact.

 London is the seat of government and parliamentary activity for the UK, and the Central Government district of Whitehall is entirely within the Thames floodplain, along with the Houses of Parliament and City Hall, the Greater London Authority’s HQ.

 Large areas of Pimlico and Victoria are the site of important government offices.
 Local authority offices located in areas such as Hammersmith, Tower Hamlets and Newham town halls are also based within the floodplain.